alarner/perk-docs/src/guides/building-your-first-api.md

 module.exports = router;
 ```

-This code uses the *bookshelf-api* middleware the handle any requests that start with `/product`.
+This code uses the *bookshelf-api* middleware to handle any requests that start with `/product`.

 Finally, let's hook up this route to our application.
 In your `/app.js` file add the following line of code near the top where you include your routes: